 The SOPA technology allows you to create media art with the immersive sound and share it with the world.

-On this site, we provide a 'Panoramic Sound Renderer for evaluation' so that you can make your own panoramic sounds and save them to the local disk.
+On this site, we provide a Java program 'wav2sopa' that can be used to generate a panoramic sound stream from stereo .wav files so that you can make your own panoramic sound clips and save them to the local disk.

 To generate a SOPA file, you have to provide a pair of stereo WAV files that were obtained by a 4-track recording with a tetrahedral microphone system.

 What you need is to develop your own tetrahedral microphone system that consists of 4 omnidirectional microphones.
 Four microphones have to be placed at the vertices of a tetrahedron as illustrated in Fig. 1.

 Each side of the tetrahedron (microphone distance) should have length between 10 mm and 30 mm (the recommended value is between 10 mm and 20 mm).

 Figure 2 shows an example of the tetrahedral microphone system.